 Hotel Zorna is a 3-star hotel offering a bit more modest experience than you will find in Albatros.
 Nevertheless, in many ways these two hotels are similar.

 Zorna is located on the hill, has no elevators, and it takes lots of stairs to climb from the beach to the rooms, even though there are escalator stairs from the road to the lobby.

 This is one of the cheap all inclusive Croatia hotels and resorts.Check the latest prices and availability!

 TUI Sensimar Medulin

-A single all inclusive adults only hotel in Istria, TUI Sensimar Medulin has 190 contemporary designed rooms and suites, outdoor saltwater pool, lovely public pebbly beach, a buffet restaurant, and a la carte Culinarium restaurant, a gym, and a small wellness area.
+A single all-inclusive adults-only hotel in Istria, TUI Sensimar Medulin has 190 contemporary designed rooms and suites, outdoor saltwater pool, lovely public pebbly beach, a buffet restaurant, an a la carte Culinarium restaurant, a gym, and a small wellness area.

 Although none of the hotels listed here is the best Croatia honeymoon all inclusive hotel, TUI Sensimar Medulin is as close as it gets.